 In cases of prolonged absence or sporadic attendance a School Attendance Panel Meeting will be arranged.
 If the student's attendance doesn't improve the Educational Welfare Officer will be alerted who will then make direct contact with the family

-All students should be in the school playground by 08:30 ready for the first pips at 08:40.
-Students will then make their way to their first period which starts at 08:45.
+All students should be in the school playground by 08:30 ready for the first period at 08:40.

 Lateness = Lost Learning